peak8/rhubarb-pi/SETUP.md

 8. Install Nodejs and NPM

     Note: doing "sudo apt install nodejs" will result in an old version (10.24) that can't be updated.
-Likely because based on Raspbian?
+Likely due to Raspbian package manager?
+The following commands needed to be used instead.

     ```
     curl -sL https://deb.nodesource.com/setup_17.x | sudo -E bash -
     sudo apt install -y nodejs
     ```

-    I actually don't think I need to install because the docker image has it.
-So I uninstalled as follows:
+    After installing Node and npm, I realized that the container image would have Node installed, so I uninstalled as follows:

     ```
     sudo apt purge nodejs